Temidayojnr/Backend-go/readme.md

 Run "php artisan make:auth" for authentication.

+To run the storage functionality Run "php artisan storage:link"

 Then start the server by running "php artisan serve" which will be served on https://localhost:8000 or run it on your port of choice.